imagej/imagej.github.io/_pages/SPIM_Bead_Registration.md

 ## Overview of the SPIM bead-based registration plugin

 ***Please note:*** *the bead-based registration has been rewritten and now replaces the "old" plugin collection (Registration, Advanced Registration, MultiChannel Registration) which has been moved to the deprecated folder.
-For information regarding these outdated plugins please refer to this [page](SPIM_Bead_Registration_\(deprecated\) "wikilink").*
+For information regarding these outdated plugins please refer to this [page](SPIM_Bead_Registration_deprecated ).*

 The bead-registration plugins offers two registration options:

   - Single-channel
   - Multi-channel (same beads are visible in different channels)

 The typical option is single-channel registration, even if you want to process a multi-channel acquisitions.
-You can apply the registration of one channel later to other channels in the [multi-view fusion plugin](Multi-View_Fusion "wikilink").
+You can apply the registration of one channel later to other channels in the [multi-view fusion plugin](Multi-View_Fusion ).
 Multi-channel registration is only required if the **same beads** are visible in several channels.

 Both options work in the exactly same way and have very similar options.
 The additional options of multi-channel registration are explained in the last section.

-***Important note:** the output of the plugin are not images, but only registration matrices that serve as basis for either the [multi-view fusion plugin](Multi-View_Fusion "wikilink") or the [multi-view deconvolution plugin](multi-view_deconvolution_plugin "wikilink").
-An overview of the complete registration and fusion process can be found [here](SPIM_Registration "wikilink").*
+***Important note:** the output of the plugin are not images, but only registration matrices that serve as basis for either the [multi-view fusion plugin](Multi-View_Fusion ) or the [multi-view deconvolution plugin](multi-view_deconvolution_plugin ).
+An overview of the complete registration and fusion process can be found [here](SPIM_Registration ).*

 ## How to use the plugin